ShraddhaP123/Kaggle-Competitions/README.md

-The folder has Kaggle projects including datasets, Submission File and ipynb Notebook for the reference.
+The folder has Kaggle projects including datasets(Train, Test), submission CSV file, and ipynb notebook for reference.